davejacobs/mint/README.md

 To understand how the library works, with and without configuration, it is helpful to look at the options you can pass to the library and what their defaults are.

-You can pass any of the following to a new document:
+You can change a document by passing it one of several options.

+#### Layout and style ####

-- `:layout` and `:style` are names of templates or file names.
+`:layout` and `:style` are names of templates or file names.
 They can be overridden by `:template`, which sets both to the same name.

 Defaults:

     :template => 'default'

 Notes:

 1. If you specify a template name here, Mint will search its paths in order (see **The Mint Path** for more details) for a template with that name.
 A template file looks like the following:

       ${MINT_PATH}/templates/template_name/style.css
       ${MINT_PATH}/templates/template_name/layout.haml

 2. If you specify a template name that is also the name of an existing file in your working directory, Mint will use the file and not look for a template.
 (It is unlikely you'll have an extension-less file named 'normal' or 'default' in your working directory, so don't worry about this edge case.)
 If you do specify an existing file, the path/file will be resolved from the directory where you're calling Mint (the 'working directory').
 To use Mint this way (and I don't see this as more than a temporary solution) you'll probably want to call Mint from within your source's directory.
 Alternatively, you can use [`Dir.chdir`][Dir::chdir method] for the same effect.

+#### Destination ####

-- `:destination` lets you organize your output.
+`:destination` lets you organize your output.
 It directs Mint to write the template or document to one of root's subdirectories.
 There is an option to specify a separate `:style_destination`, which is resolved relative to `:destination`.

 Defaults:

     :destination => nil
     :style_destination => nil

 Notes:

 1. `:destination` *must* refer to a directory (existing or not) and not a file.

 2. `:style_destination` is resolved relative to `:destination` so that packaging styles inside document directories is easy.
 (This supports the common case where you will want a subdirectory called 'styles' to hold your style files.)
 When `:style_destination` is nil (default), the stylesheet will not be copied anywhere.
 Instead, your document will link to the rendered stylesheet in place.
 If it needs to be rendered, it will be rendered into a subdirectory called 'css' so that the rendered document isn't picked up the next time you specify the same style.

 ### Examples ###